AI-at-GBC/Woodbine-Racetrack/README.md

 - Clone the repository
 - Install the appropriate packages
 - Fill your Twitter API credentials into CONNECTION_INFO.csv
-- The original dataset can be found in Kaggle the [Woodbine Horse racing](https://www.kaggle.com/noqcks/woodbine-races/version/1)
+- The original dataset can be found in Kaggle [Woodbine Horse racing](https://www.kaggle.com/noqcks/woodbine-races/version/1)
 - Run Woodbine_project.ipynb
--

 ## Contributing
 To submit changes to this repo, please do the following steps:
 - Make your changes in a new branch